sveredyuk/axr/README.md

 Architecture's about knowledge responsibility and not the code.

-The worst thing that even we write te architecture document wherein convenient way to agree on architecture and layers and entities, etc - We are not protected from violation of these conventions.
+The worst thing that even we write the architecture document wherein convenient way to agree on architecture and layers and entities, etc - We are not protected from violation of these conventions.

 And this the place where AxR comes on stage.